gifale95/RNC/README.md

 To run the code you will need to download the following:

-* The Neural Encoding dataset (https://www.alegifford.com/projects/ned/).
+* The Neural Encoding Simulation Toolkit (https://www.alegifford.com/projects/nest/).

 * The 73,000 stimulus images from the Natural Scenes Dataset (https://naturalscenesdataset.org/).